 Allie and Al White were now married and looking forward to raising a family.
 Unfortunately, for Allie, her life would end tragically at age 28 in August of 1930, when she died as a result of complications during childbirth.
-She was residing with her husband, Al White in Prince Albert, SK. at the time of her passing.
+She was residing with her husband, Al White in Prince Albert, Saskatchewan at the time of her passing.

 Allie and her husband, Al White.

-Leland, the 4th son, would be the first to truly abandon the family trade as a saw filer.
+Leland the 4th son, would be the first to truly abandon the family trade as a saw filer.
 Instead, he was drawn to traditional ways and was pulled into the trapper’s lifestyle early on.
 At one point early on he worked as a cook at a remote camp.
-He and a buddy named Hector Despins, 6 years younger than him, also ran a trapline in the early-mid 1930s on the outskirts of The Pas and they began keeping sled dogs.
-They came to have connections to prospectors who were exploring the far northern reaches of Manitoba and the 2 young men also worked a side gig going up further north so that they could rent their dog teams out to groups of mining prospectors coming in from afar.
-As a very young man Leland would be gone for long blocks of time travelling up into traditional Cree lands being exposed to the local indigenous cultures in these remote places, often sourcing out dogs for his side enterprises with Hector.
+He and a buddy named Hector Despins, 6 years younger than him, also ran a trapline in the early - mid 1930s on the outskirts of The Pas and they began keeping sled dogs.
+They came to have connections to prospectors who were exploring the far northern reaches of Manitoba and the two young men also worked a side gig going up further north so that they could rent their dog teams out to groups of mining prospectors coming in from afar.
+As a very young man, Leland would be gone for long blocks of time travelling up into traditional Cree lands being exposed to the local indigenous cultures in these remote places, often sourcing out dogs for his side enterprises with Hector.

-Native encampment - unknown location in northern Manitoba
+Native encampment - unknown location in northern Manitoba early 1930’s.

 Oxford House, Manitoba - photo taken in October 1934.